-There’s no better place to get a taste of the thrill of diving than at the outer Great Barrier Reef.
-Set off one an overnight cruise from Cairns and try scuba diving with our expert team, surrounded by some of the world’s most incredible marine life.
+There’s no better place to get a taste of the thrill of diving than at the outer Great Barrier Reef on board our liveaboard vessel OceanQuest.
+Set off on an overnight cruise from Cairns and try scuba diving with our expert team, surrounded by some of the world’s most incredible marine life.

-On a liveaboard dive trip you’ll have extra time to enjoy your intro dive experience.
+On a liveaboard dive trip you’ll have extra time to enjoy the experience of diving for the first time.
 Our friendly crew will take you through your briefings and teach you everything you need to know, then guide you through your first dive at one of our colourful dive and snorkel sites around the Saxon, Norman or Hastings Reefs.

 You’ll be in good hands with our professional team, entering the water with a maximum of four divers to one instructor.
 Once you’re feeling comfortable breathing underwater, you’ll learn how to descend safely to 12 metres (40 feet) and discover a whole new underwater world.